 The Sea Garden is one of the locals’ preferred places for walks and relaxation.
 There are countless long alleys inside the park with beautiful flowers where you can take a walk, relax and enjoy the fresh sea breeze.
-There are also many museums and attractions located within the garden such as the zoo and the Naval Museum – you can visit them for free with Varna City Card!
+There are also many museums and attractions located within the garden such as the Naval Museum and the zoo – you can visit it for free with Varna City Card!

 If you want to save yourself a bit of walking, you can enjoy a ride on the Tourist Attraction Train – one of the most popular activities for kids and adults alike.
 One of the lines departs from the Sea Port and the other from the Aquarium.
 With Varna City Card you get one free ride on each line!

 The central alley is one of the best places to be during the warm months!
 You can enjoy the fresh sea breeze while walking along the alley (it gets pretty busy in summer) and you can also go for coffee or a meal at one of the many restaurants, cafes and bars there.

 Stop by a traditional souvenir shop such as Balkanik 51

 Want to buy something to remember Varna by?
 Balkanik 51 is a place for traditional, Bulgarian handmade souvenirs.
 Here you can select from a great variety of magnets, traditional Bulgarian ceramics, woodwork, household tablecloths, towels and many others.

 Products made from the famous Bulgarian Rosa Damascena are amongst the best things you can buy here.
 This includes rose water and oil, rose jam, tea and even liquor!
 Traditional mountain herbs are also a good pick as well as different types of Turkish delight.

 With Varna City Card you get 10% off all souvenirs at Balkanik 51!